Sternbach-Software/YGW-Seforim-Catalog/README.md

 Steps:
  1. Download the contents of this repository into a zip file by clicking [here](https://github.com/shmueldabomb441/YGW-Seforim-Catalog/archive/refs/heads/main.zip) (download will start automatically), and unzip/extract the zip file.
  2. Download the Java programming language which allows the program to run by clicking [here](https://download.java.net/java/GA/jdk11/13/GPL/openjdk-11.0.1_windows-x64_bin.zip) (download will start automatically) and extract the zip file to the main folder so that the folder with the name "jdk..." is in the same folder as SeforimFinder.jar.
- 3. Double-click the file in the Scripts folder named "SeforimFinder.bat" and the program should start up!
+ 3. Double-click the file named "SeforimFinder.bat" and the program should start up!

 If you would like to add a shortcut to the taskbar at the bottom of the screen to run the program follow the steps below.
 If you don't care about the icon in the taskbar displaying the seforim finder logo, skip steps 2 and 3.